Drive On (album)

-Drive On is the debut album by British band Mott (formerly Mott the Hoople).
-It was released on the CBS label in the UK and the Columbia label in the United States.
-A remastered version was released in CD format in 2006 by Wounded Bird Records in US.
-It's the first album without former lead singer Ian Hunter, and includes two new members: Ray Major and Nigel Benjamin.
+Drive On is the debut album by British band Mott (formerly Mott the Hoople), released on 12 September 1975 by CBS in the UK and the Columbia label in the United States.
+It was their first album following their rebranding after original lead vocalist Ian Hunter departed the previous year alongside lead guitarist Mick Ronson, and hence marks the debut of two new members: lead guitarist Ray Majors and lead vocalist Nigel Benjamin.

 The album features the singles "Monte Carlo / Shout It All Out" and "By Tonight / I Can Show You How It Is".